Mudflap

-On bicycles the mudflap is called a spoiler.
-It helps keep the rider(s) cleaner.
+On bicycles, a mudflap is called a "spoiler".

 Mudflaps can be large rectangular sheets suspended behind the tires, or may be small molded lips below the rear of the vehicle's wheel wells.
-Mudflaps can be aerodynamically engineered, utilizing shaping, louvers or vents to improve airflow and lower drag.
+Mudflaps can be aerodynamically engineered, utilizing shaping, louvers, or vents to improve airflow and to lower drag.

-While some flaps are plain, in the colour of rubber, many contain company logos, other art or sometimes advertisements.
-Another is the mudflap girl, a woman's silhouette.
+While some flaps are plain, in the colour of rubber, many contain company logos, other art, or advertisements.
+One common feature is the mudflap girl, a woman's silhouette.

-In the United States, there are mudflap regulations that vary from state to state.
+In the United States, mudflap regulations vary from state to state.

-Aerodynamic
+Aerodynamics

-Aerodynamic mudflaps are engineered with louvers or ventilated slats to improve airflow, reduce sidespray, and decrease aerodynamic drag, in order to improve fuel efficiency.
+Aerodynamic mudflaps are engineered with louvers or ventilated slats to improve airflow, reduce sidespray, and decrease aerodynamic drag, to improve fuel efficiency.

 Supercomputing technology applied to the problem of semi-trailer truck drag has helped to validate such aerodynamic improvements.
-Traditional solid truck mudflaps can increase drag, but a study by the UT-Chattanooga SimCenter indicated slatted mudflaps can reduce drag more than 8 percent, making the truck's drag coefficient comparable to one without any mudflaps fitted.
+Traditional solid truck mudflaps can increase drag, but a study by the UT-Chattanooga SimCenter indicated slatted mudflaps can reduce drag more than 8 percent, making the truck's drag coefficient comparable to one without any mudflaps.

 A further advantage of the design is the heat-venting capacity of aerodynamically optimized mudflaps.
-The improved airflow promotes the quick release of otherwise re-circulated water and air from the fenderwell while improving performance by cooling the tires and brakes.
+The improved airflow promotes the quick release of otherwise recirculated water and air from the fenderwell while improving performance by cooling the tires and brakes.